 øu utGAP - is the unemployment gap with a fixed coefficient.
 For this analysis I will use the difference between full employment and current unemployment rate.
 (Full Employment is set at 5% for the purpose for this analysis)

 The regression analysis explores alternate coefficients for the Federal Funds Effective Rate (t-1), the Inflation Gap, and the Unemployment Gap.
-The relative size of these coefficients in the fitted models provide insight into the FOMC’s decision making process.
+The relative size of these coefficients in the fitted models provide insight into the FOMC’s decision-making process.
 The regression models will use the following variables:

 FEDFUNDS – is the Federal Funds Effective Rate in the (it) in Modified Taylor Rule